Review of The Brothers Karamazov (1879)

 It is also rather dull that Dostoevsky persists in associating atheism and certain scientific advances with murder.
 His own understanding of such things advanced after Crime and Punishment (1866), but the association is still there and still based on a fearful misunderstanding.
 Progressives in the book say that “everything is lawful”, as if the mere realization of the falsehood of a religion affected literal law, or inspired anybody to murder.

 There is a great deal of Christian theology in the book.
-I don’t normally go for that sort of thing, and it’s tied in with the idea of atheism leading people to murder, but unlike the New Testament (ca. 110 CE) it’s written with profound and learned understanding of human weakness.
+I don’t normally go for that sort of thing, and it’s tied in with Dostoevsky’s false belief that atheism leads people to murder, but unlike The New Testament (ca. 110 CE), it’s written with profound and learned understanding of human weakness.
 Without embracing gnosticism, much of it juxtaposes a good elite Christianity (Alyosha and Zosima, those who accept responsibility for everyone) from a bad popular Christianity, reaching up to the many monks who attack Zosima after his death.
 Some of it juxtaposes Christianity with later ideas, principally those of Rakitin, a failing seminary student who is both malicious and hypocritical.

 Rakitin embraces socialism and neurology, that is human decision-making as chemistry and “the little tails”(!) of neurons, as if these were opposed to higher-level intention.
 Therefore, like most of the Karamazovs, Rakitin embraces sensualism, that is hedonism.
 He does so in a state of youthful confusion similar to Raskolnikov’s, but in this book, Dostoevsky doesn’t stop there.
 Ivan’s comprehension of Christianity’s failure is clearly superior to Rakitin’s, although Ivan himself is not a positive atheist.
 He rejects not the gods but their creation, with a famous phrase on the metaphor of life as a ticket to the world under certain conditions: